stacy-bradford/stacy-bradford/README.md

 ## Hello world.
 I'm Stacy. 👋
 <html>
 <p style="font-family: 'Courier New', Courier, monospace;">
-I'm a life long learner whose curious by nature.
-I'm super passionate about open source and the still to be realized potential of web3 as both of which share my core values of collaboration and transparency.
-But I'm going to do something as different as me - instead of pinning all of the projects I've created while upskilling code - I'm going to live my values and elevate devs and their OS tools that are integral to my process.
+I'm a life long learner who's curious by nature.
+As someone who values collaboration and transparency - it should come as no shock that I'm super passionate about open source and the still to be realized potential of web3.
+Additionally you shoud know I'm going to do something as different as me with my Github profile - instead of pinning all of the projects I've created while upskilling SQL and Python - I'm going to live my values and elevate devs and their OS tools that are integral to my process.
 Plus some other stuff.  👽

 Special shout out to:
 [CemTurk](https://github.com/cemhurturk)